carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 > {: .solution}
 {: .challenge}

-Mounting a folder can be very useful when you want to run the software inside your container on many different input files.
+Mounting a directory can be very useful when you want to run the software inside your container on many different input files.
-In other situations, you may want to save or archive an authoritative version of your data by adding it to the container permanently.
+In other situations, you may want to save or archive an authoritative version of your data by adding it to the container image permanently.
 That's what we will cover next.

 ## Including your scripts and data within a container image

-Our next project will be to add our own files to a container -- something you might want to do if you're sharing a finished analysis or just want to have an archived copy of your entire analysis including the data.
-Let's assume that we've finished with our `sum.py` script and want to add it to the container itself.
+Our next project will be to add our own files to a container image -- something you might want to do if you're sharing a finished analysis or just want to have an archived copy of your entire analysis including the data.
+Let's assume that we've finished with our `sum.py` script and want to add it to the container image itself.

 In your shell, you should still be in the `sum` folder in the `docker-intro` folder.
 ~~~